Strong convergence of the tamed and the semi-tamed Euler schemes for stochastic differential equations with jumps under

-Applying Gronwall lemma to \eqref{ch4MB} leads to
+Applying Gronwall lemma to \eqref{ch4MB} leads to { {

-Taking the square root and the supremum in the both sides of \eqref{ch4MB3} leads to
+}} Taking the square root and the supremum in the both sides of \eqref{ch4MB3} leads to { {

-Unfortunately, \eqref{ch4MB4} is not enough to conclude the proof of the lemma due to the term $M$ in the right hand side.
-Using the fact that $(\Omega_n^M)_n$ is a decreasing sequence and by using H\"{o}lder's inequality, we obtain :
+}} Unfortunately, \eqref{ch4MB4} is not enough to conclude the proof of the lemma due to the term $M$ in the right hand side.
+Using the fact that $(\Omega_n^M)_n$ is a decreasing sequence and by using Holder's inequality, we obtain :

 Using inequality \eqref{ch4MB4} yields

 $ \left(\sup\limits_{M\in\mathbb{N}}\sup\limits_{n\in\{0,\cdots,M\}}\left(M^{-1}\|Y^M_n\|_{L^{2p}(\Omega,\mathbb{R}^d)}\right)\right)$

 for all $p\geq 1$.
 From the relation